tkphd/logistic-map/README.md

 This repository contains code to generate and visualize the [logistic map](https://en.wikipedia.org/wiki/Logistic_map) using Python.
 It depends on matplotlib and sympy.
-To use this software, simply edit the `logistic_map` function in [logistic.py]().
+To use this software, simply edit the "`f`" expression at the top of [logistic.py](logistic.py).
 The standard equation is

 ``` python
 x * (1 - x)
 ```

-For compatibility, please ensure that any replacement function has a peak on the interval `[0, 1]` with a value of ¼.
-To achieve this, you can use the helper function [peak.py](), which uses SymPy to attempt to solve for local extrema and returns their values.
-Even if it cannot find a solution, e.g., for transcendental functions, it will plot your function as `f.png`.
+This function has a peak at (½, ¼); any test function should maintain this value at its peak, whether that occurs at *x*=½ or not.
+SymPy is therefore called upon to find local extrema, compute the value of the local maximum on the interval `[0, 1]`, and scales the function accordingly.
+If the extrema cannot be calculated (e.g., transcendental functions), the peak is assumed to lie at *x*=½, and the function is scaled to the value there.
+SymPy also converts the expression to LaTeX for use as the graph title.

-Results are stored to `logistic.npy`.
+Results (raw data) are stored to `logistic.npy`.
 If it exists, it will be read back in, so the map can simply resume from previous iterations.
 If you change the function or resolution, it is recommended that you delete this file.